Latest ADA Website Lawsuit News Today: February 2026 Update

 • Review your PDF library (forms, reports, public documents)

-• Document current violations
+• Document current violations with timestamps

-• Fix missing alt text on images
+• Fix missing alt text on images (highest lawsuit trigger)

-• Correct obvious color contrast issues
+• Correct color contrast issues (easy wins)

-• Add form field labels
+• Add form field labels (blocks payments/applications)

 • Post accessibility statement with contact information

-• Begin video captioning for recent content
+• Begin video captioning for most-viewed content only

-Step 4: Get Stakeholder Buy-In (This Week)
+Step 4: Emergency Leadership Briefing (This Week)

-• Share this article with leadership
+• Share this article with leadership TODAY

 • Request emergency budget allocation

-• Establish compliance task force
+• Establish daily compliance task force meetings

-Get Your Risk Assessment Now
+62 Days Left: Get Your Risk Assessment NOW

 Scan Your Website Free